CoryIverson/IversonprojectV2.1/components/texts/stories/story3/step6-layer2.md

 ---
 title: This is broken as of 9:18 A.M...Apolgies!
 ---
 The Carousel widget was not working as of 9:18 A.M.
-Trying to fix it before presentation... -.-
+Trying to fix it before presentation.

 :::carousel
-image: Huxleyprice1.jpg
+image: Huxleyprice1.png
 alt: Spine of the Orginal Clamshell-Box the Orgin of Species came in
 caption:
 credit: